manuelbieh/react-book/ecosystem/state-management.md

 };
 ```

-Be careful though: This only works when _all_ **action creators** functions are called with the same functions from their connected React components counterparts and when `mapDispatchToProps` is passed in this exact form.
+Be careful though: This only works when _all_ **action creators** functions are called with the same functions from their connected React component counterparts and when `mapDispatchToProps` is passed in this exact form.

 By combining `mapStateToProps` and `mapDispatchToProps`, we obtain a call which resembles this: